-- 1. From the PCE web console menu, choose Policy Objects > Labels.

-- 2. On the Labels page, click Add.

-- 3. Name: Enter a label name.
+- 1. From the PCE web console menu, choose Policy Objects > Labels. - 2.
+On the Labels page, click Add. - 3.
+Enter a label name (such as, Web) and choose a label type (such as, Role). - 4.
+Click Save.

-- 4. Type: Select one of the types such as Environment, Application, Role, Business Unit, or

-- 5. Click Save.

 You cannot create a label name that already exists, regardless of its alphabetic case.
-For example, you cannot create a new label named "WINDOWS" if "Windows" already exists.
+For example, you cannot create a new label named "WINDOWS" if the label name "Windows" already exists.